 Middle School and Junior High Groups

-While we strive to accommodate as many requests as possible, due to staffing limitations, facility size constraints, and scheduling conflicts, we regret that we are unable to accommodate Middle School and Junior High groups with a formal tour through our Welcome Center.
-You are still encouraged to bring your group to campus.
-Below are some other educational options on or around our campus.
+We are unable to accommodate Middle School and Junior High groups with a formal tour through our Welcome Center due to staffing limitations, facility size constraints and scheduling conflicts.
+However, we encourage you to bring your group to the most beautiful campus in Texas!
+Here are some suggested educational options on or around our campus.

 Middle School and Junior High Groups are welcome to bring their students to campus and take a Self-Guided Tour.
 Self-guided tour packets and a map of campus are available in the Welcome Center, located in the LBJ Student Center.